1. Understand what a home health aide does

-Note that these professionals are different from personal care assistants: unlicensed workers who help clients with their housekeeping, meal preparation and other daily tasks.
+Note that these professionals are different from personal care assistants, who are unlicensed workers who help clients with housekeeping, meal preparation and other daily tasks.

 2. Determine how much care is needed

-But if he needs help with both daily life tasks and specific health functions — such as taking his medicine, checking his blood pressure, helping with his oxygen or other medical equipment, and doing therapeutic exercises — a home health aide would be a better option.
+But if he needs help with both daily life tasks and medical care — such as taking his medicine, checking his blood pressure, doing therapeutic exercises and helping with his oxygen or other medical equipment — a home health aide might be a better option.

-Finally, you’ll need to decide how much time you'll need the assistant to put in, from just three mornings per week to full-time care.
+Finally, you’ll need to decide how much time an assistant is needed.
+That could range from just three mornings per week to full-time care.